 A 2015 survey by the Directline group showed on average a dog walker’s salary is £26,496 per year, which they achieve by walking 196 dogs per month.

-But if you’re setting up your own business is important to remember the travel in-between pick-ups, meet and greets with potential new clients and evenings spent catching up on admin.
+But if you’re setting up your own business it’s important to remember the travel in-between pick-ups, meet and greets with potential new clients and evenings spent catching up on admin.
 All-time where you won’t be directly earning.

-Deciding how much to charge
+Deciding how much to charge your clients

 When you’re starting out, it’s especially important to have a good understanding of what your local dog walking prices.